-The Blood Sugar Basics program was developed by the American College of Endocrinology (ACE) with support from Merck to provide useful information for people living with diabetes about blood sugar including helpful tips on how to control blood sugar levels to better manage their disease.
+The Blood Sugar Basics program was developed by the American College of Endocrinology (ACE) with support from Merck to provide useful information about blood sugar for people living with type 2 diabetes, including helpful tips on how to control blood sugar levels.

 Get started by clicking here.